Nu Virgos: 2000—2002: Early years

-In 2000, "Popytka No. 5" with Alena Vinnitskaya and Nadezhda Granovskaya, was released, with "Obnimi menya" ("Hold Me Closer"), "Bomba" (Bomb), "Ya ne vernus" ("I Won't Be Back") following after.
-By the end of the year, Nu Virgos' repertoire comprised of seven songs, which was enough to embark on a tour.
+In 2000, "Popytka No. 5" with Alena Vinnitskaya and Nadia Meiher, was released, with "Obnimi menya" ("Hold Me Closer"), "Bomba" (Bomb), "Ya ne vernus" ("I Won't Be Back") following after.
+By the end of the year, Nu Virgos' repertoire consisted of seven songs, which was enough to embark on a tour.
 The group's first live performance took place in Dnipropetrovsk, on the stage of the city's Ledoviy Palace in front of 4,000 spectators.
 The group's management then decided to release the first full-length album; Popytka No. 5.

-In 2001, Nu Virgos received some of their first awards; “A Hundred Pood Hit” from HIT FM Radio, “Golden Gramophone” from Russian Radio, and the “Golden Firebird” prize at the Ukrainian annual festival "Tavriyski Igry”.
+In 2001, Nu Virgos received some of their first awards; “A Hundred Pood Hit” from HIT FM Radio, “Golden Gramophone” from Russian Radio, and the “Golden Firebird” prize at the Ukrainian annual festival Tavriyski Igry.

-In 2002, Granovskaya became pregnant and left temporarily to give birth, in which Natiana Naynik took her place.
+In 2002, Granovskaya became pregnant and left temporarily to give birth, during which time Tatiana Naynik took her place.
 Upon Granovskaya's leave, the producers decided to expand the group by adding another member.
 Therefore, the group became a trio instead of a duet, with the addition of Anna Sedokova, along with a change in their musical direction.
 In the spring of 2002, the group released their new single; "Stop!
 Stop!
 Stop!", with the success of the song enabling Nu Virgos to take part in the "Ovation" Music Award Ceremony held at the Moscow's State Central Concert Hall "Rossiya".
 They released the music video for the song the following summer.
-In September, the song “Good morning, papa!” and its accompanying music video was released, upon which time Granovskaya had returned, and for the first and only time, four girls were present in the group.
+In September, the song “Good morning, Papa!” and its accompanying music video was released, upon which time Granovskaya had returned, and for the first and only time, four girls were present in the group.
+The band performed as a four-person band for three months.
+However, Naynik left Nu Virgos, after the producers came to the conclusion that two brunettes did not belong in the same group.
+To close that year's end, the group's members played the roles of foreign princesses in a TV musical called "Zolushka" (Cinderella).
 At this time, Vinnitskaya felt that her time at the group had come to an end, and so left.
-Additionally, Naynik also left Nu Virgos, after the producers of the music video came to the conclusion that two brunettes did not belong in the same group.
-To close that year's end, the group's members played the roles of foreign princesses in a TV musical called "Zolushka" (Cinderella).